 If you have network proxy enabled on all protocols and on any address, localhost included, Omniscope may not start correctly.

-To fix the issue you have to disable proxy on other protocols which are not HTTP / HTTPS / FTP.
+To fix the issue you have to disable proxy to be used on localhost address, and surely on other protocols which are not HTTP / HTTPS / FTP.

-On Windows in the proxy settings untick "use the same proxy server for all protocols" , confirm the changes and then restart Omniscope.
+On Windows 7 in the proxy settings untick "use the same proxy server for all protocols", confirm the changes and then restart Omniscope.

 Check the logs carefully, if Omniscope recognises a known issue you will find the solution explained step by step in the logs so you can solve it on your side.

-If you have installed Omniscope and MonetDB packages correctly, and Data Engine cannot be initialised when starting Omniscope especially after a major version upgrade, and you are in error scenario D and no solution was suggested in the logs,, you can try the following step to have Omniscope rebuild your tables
+If you have installed Omniscope and MonetDB packages correctly, and Data Engine cannot be initialised when starting Omniscope especially after a major version upgrade, and you are in error scenario E and no solution was suggested in the logs, you can try the following step to have Omniscope rebuild your tables:

-on Windows in he Visokio/Omniscope folder in the %LOCALAPPDATA% folder, e.g. from C:\Users\MyUsername\AppData\Local\Visokio\Omniscope
+on Windows in the Visokio/Omniscope folder in the %LOCALAPPDATA% folder, e.g. from C:\Users\MyUsername\AppData\Local\Visokio\Omniscope

 on Linux / Mac in ".visokioappdata" folder in the home directory.